 by Debra L. Ruegg & Lisa M. Venkatrathnam

 There are very few books on non-profit bookkeeping.
 But among all, this book stands out.
 According to the readers of this book, it is a great resource for people who don’t have any background in bookkeeping/accounting and who would like to start/run a small non-profit.
-With the use of this book, you can set up a bookkeeping system and solve all of your bookkeeping issues.
-Moreover, this book is written in a very lucid language and the concepts are chunked down in smaller parts so that you can understand better.
-This book will also help you if you apply for a position in a non-profit as a bookkeeper.
-Just read this book, learn the concepts, and start applying what you learn.
+With this book, you can set up a bookkeeping system and solve all of your bookkeeping issues.
+Moreover, this book is written in a very lucid language, and the concepts are chunked down into smaller parts so that you can understand them better.
+This book will also help you apply for a position in a non-profit as a bookkeeper.
+Read this book, learn the concepts, and start applying what you learn.
 You will be good to go.

-- Many non-profits don’t have the funds to hire a trained bookkeeper to take care of their books.
+• Many non-profits don’t have the funds to hire a trained bookkeeper to care for their books.
 This book will save you cost and teach you how you can take care of your books in your spare time.

-- This best bookkeeping book is pretty short compared to other bookkeeping books for non-profits.
-It is just of 128 pages and you can read it as you go along and apply what you learn when you have time.
+• This book is pretty short compared to other bookkeeping books for non-profits.
+It is just 128 pages, and you can read it as you go along and apply what you learn when you have time.

 #10 – The E-Myth Bookkeeper